bigmovers/pumpfun-bundler/README.md

 ### Seamless UI
 - **💊 Seamless UI:** Experience a straightforward and completely automatic user interface designed for ease of use and efficiency.

+### Advanced Profile Creation
+- **🧑 Random Profiles:** The tool generates the profile for each token, for maximum authenticity, and also makes them hold different random tokens.

 ### Custom LUT Program
 - **🔥 Custom LUT Program:** Leverage our custom LUT (Look-Up Table) program to optimize your launch strategies.